siavash119/qtchan/README.md

 ## a few keyboard commands and instructions
 * ctrl+l opens up the nav bar; you can type g or g/boardnum or /g/ or https://boards.4chan... etc.\
 g for first page, /g/ for catalog, g/search to get catalog and search
+* o opens thread/image at top of view (expand the tree if you don't see the new tab in the treeview)
+* F3 focuses the tree, F4 focuses the content
+* #j and #k scroll (e.g. 5j, k)
+* #G puts scrollbar at percent (e.g. G for bottom, 0G for top, 50G for 50%)
 * ctrl+w (ctrl+f4 on windows) or delete to close tab
 * ctrl+p opens settings-ctrl+tab ctrl+shift+tab, ctrl+1-4 to switch tabs
 * ctrl+f to search and filter